LegoDAO/mvp/readme.md

 ## Changes made from Compound GovernorAlpha.sol

+This is a stripped-down version of GovernorAlpha -

+- basically, we only kept the "propose - vote -execute" flow
 - upgrade to solidity 0.7.3, which required some changes in syntax
 - call `token.balanceOfAt()` instead of `token.getPriorVotes()`
 - add configuration options to the constructor: